Debate/.github/profile/README.md

-**The overall mission of crowd-sourced collaborative debate research and streaming is to create dataset to train ChatGPT AI to recommend evidence to debate any argument, and to  create a social network of research teams  and a crowd-sourced caselist mind-map of latest evidence.**
+**The overall mission of online research and streaming:

+1. Produce evidence as dataset to train ChatGPT AI to recommend evidence to debate any argument

+2. Create a social network of research teams  a

+3. A crowd-sourced caselist mind-map of latest evidence.**